My Cat Is Acting Weird After Flea Treatment

 See files for Cats

-While deworming and flea treatment is relatively very safe, you may wonder why your cat is acting weird after flea treatment.
-AnimalWised looks into the possible reasons for this behavior.
-While some may be of grave concern to their health, it is also important to remember flea medicine poisoning isn't the only reason.
+While deworming and flea treatment is relatively very safe, you may wonder why my cat is acting weird after flea treatment.
+AnimalWised looks into the possible reasons for this behavior, especially when it is one of the symptoms of flea treatment poisoning in cats.

 Even in indoor environments, parasites are a concern for your cat.
 If your cat is an outdoor cat, then the risk is even greater.
 An infestation can occur via many methods.
 If your cat ingests something they shouldn't, then eggs or larvae of parasites can pass into the gastrointestinal system.
 Interaction with feces or any close contact with an affected individual can be vectors for infestation.
 Some of the types of parasite known to infest cats include:

 Many of these are gastrointestinal parasites in cats which make their way into the digestive system and leach nutrients.
 The results of an infestation vary with some causing serious discomfort and others being almost asymptomatic.
 Fleas are an external parasite and pass disease on to the feline host through biting.
 This occurs either by an adult flea jumping on to the coat of the cat from another animal or person, or by the larvae developing in the environment and attaching themselves to the cat.

 Fleas cause their own physical problems in the form of itching, which leads to scratching and discomfort.
 This scratching can result in hair loss, painful sores and even infections when the wounds come in contact with bacteria.
 Fleas also can carry other diseases and even further parasites.